Effective Communication- A Key for Successful Parenting.

 Follow the Golden rule of Listen 5 and Talk 1.
 Listen to your child for 5 minutes and talk for 1 minute.
 Many parents reverse this calculation.
 They talk more than listening to the child.
 It never works.
 It always backfires.

-4) Walk kid through various scenarios.
+4) Walk your child through various scenarios –

 What did Jessica do with Anu?
 She asked Anu.
 What will happen if your friend comes to know that you lied what would happen?
 What if you drop such friends in life?
 When people humiliate, what would be another alternative to deal with it?
 This way she helped Anu to run through various scenarios rather than bombarding her with Do’s and Don’ts.
 It worked brilliantly well.

 E.g.- You go back home after a long tiring day.
 You don’t wish to sit on the dining table and have food.
 Rather you want to relax and sit on the sofa.
 Watch your favorite series.
-But, your family members may think that it is a bizarre behavior.
+But, your family members may think that it is bizarre.
 For them, proper behavior is sitting on the dining table as one eats.
 What makes perfect sense to you, maybe bizarre behavior to other.

 Let us take another example, You want children to brush their teeth before sleep.
 Children may think- Why so?
 Do animals brush?
 The animals don’t even have a dentist.
 It is a bizarre explanation.
 But it is actually making sense to the children.
 So to find out a middle way, communicate keeping this thought in mind.
 As a result, you will find cooperation instead of resistance, enough joyful moments, and the bond will be stronger too.